Policies

-Last updated: 17th May 2025
+Last updated: 22nd May 2026

-2.4 The terms of this Agreement were last updated on 17th May 2025.
+2.4 The terms of this Agreement were last updated on 16th March 2026.

 3.1 In this Agreement:

 Confidential Information means any information that is not public knowledge and that is obtained from the other party in the course of, or in connection with, the provision and use of the Service.
-Our Confidential Information includes Intellectual Property owned by us (or our licensors),including the Overcyte Software.
+Our Confidential Information includes Intellectual Property owned by us (or our licensors), including the Overcyte Software.
 Your Confidential Information includes the Data.

 Data means all data, content, and information (including personal information) owned, held, used or created by you or on your behalf that is stored using, or inputted into, the Service.